fjemi/yaml-testing-framework/README.md

 <h3>Configure Plugin</h3>

 The plugin can be configured within the pytest settings of a configuration file, such as a `pytest.ini`, or in the console when invoking pytest.
 The configurations are

 - `project-directory` - Location of the a module, YAML file, or directory of modules.
 Absolute path of a module or directory containing modules to tests.
 Use `.` to reference the root directory or `.location` to reference a `location` in relation to the root directory.
 - `exclude-files` - A list of patterns.
-Modules that have loations that match one of the patterns are excluded from testsing.
+Modules that have locations that match one of the patternsare excluded from testing.
 - `resources` - A list containing the locations of globals resource modules to use during tests.
 - `resources_folder_name` - Name of folders in the same directory as the module to test.
   - These folders contain modules and other files to use during the tests.
   - Modules in folders are automatically picked up by the app and functions and variables defined in the modules are accessible in the YAML files using the dot-delimited route to the function/variable.
 - `yaml_suffix` - Suffix of YAML files containing tests.
 For example, the test file for the module `app.py` would be `app_test.yml` or `app_test.yaml` when the `yaml_suffix` is set to `_test`

 <h4>Configure in pytest.ini</h4>